AKA-Ecliptic/MyToday/README.md

 * Have a small and easily manageable scope
 * Use development methods learned at university

-But really I just wanted to code something, will continue to expand.
+But really I just wanted to code something, and will continue to build upon this project.

 ---